-Chris Price designed the first popular prone harness for hang gliding (that is, lying down Superman style).
+Chris Price, who is checking the security of the gliders on his Volkswagen in the image, designed the first popular prone harness for hang gliding (that is, lying down Superman style).

 Stephen McCarroll not only photographed hang gliders from the ground.
 He was one of the early hang glider pilots who experimented with cameras mounted on his glider.
 A few years later, he had Wills Wing build him a hang glider purpose-made for aerial photography.

 Chris Wills, younger brother of Bob, became the first ever U.S. hang gliding champion, in 1973.
 Annie Green Springs was a wine label of the commercial sponsor of the competition held at at Sylmar, California.